andrew-lundy/andrew-lundy/README.md

 I started programming when I was 13 and never looked back.
 I simply fell in love with the process of building things and helping people by using code.
 In 2020, I started Rusty Nail Software with the commitment of providing efficient development services in order to help companies build innovative software solutions for iOS.
 This company serves my long-term mission of providing resources for bee repopulation and stabilization.
 [You can read more about this on rustynailsoftware.com.](https://rustynailsoftware.com/andrew-lundy/#a-bit-more)

-I primarily work with iOS, and utilize the following tools in development:
+Right now, I primarily work with iOS and utilize the following tools in development:
 - Swift
 - Xcode
 - Cocoa Touch
 - UIKit
+- Core Graphics
 - Core Location
 - MapKit
+- Google Firebase
+- AWS Amplify
+- SQL & MySQL
+- JSON
-- Core Graphics
+- MVC

 #### Connect with me on the web:
 🐦  [Twitter](https://twitter.com/andrewlundydev/) <br>